google/applied-machine-learning-intensive/v2/03_regression/02_regression_in_sklearn/slides.md

 lin_reg.fit(X, y)
 lin_reg.coef_, lin_reg.intercept_
 ```
+Note: this is not a learning algorithm.

 <!--
-In this unit, we'll perform both closed-form and non-closed-form regressions.
-To perform a closed-form linear regression in scikit-learn, we use the `LinearRegression` class from the `linear_model` package.
+To perform linear regression in scikit-learn without learning, we use the `LinearRegression` class from the `linear_model` package.
 As you can see in this example, performing the regression is as simple as instantiating the class and then calling the `fit()` method.
 The model then calculates the coefficient and intercept for the linear equation.
 -->

 ---